1989Ryan/Digital-Image-Processing-Project/README.md

 ### prerequisite

-Although no one cares a shit on that project, this toolbox needs python-opencv.
+Although no one cares a shit about that project, this toolbox needs python-opencv.

 ## homework1